 - 1/2 cup coconut sugar or 4 tbsp raw honey

 - 360g coconut cream (just the cream part, not the milk)

-- For the crust, blend the ingredients together in a food processor or high-powered blender until a chunky paste is formed.
+- Blend all the ingredients together in a food processor until a chunky paste forms.

-- Press the crust paste into the base of a tray, firmly packing it down.
+- Press the paste into the base of a tray, firmly packing it down.
 Then set aside while you make the mousse.

-- Pour over the top of the crust, then freeze for 6-12 hours, or until the mousse has set.
+- Pour mousse over the top of the crust, then freeze for 6-12 hours, or until completely set.
+Enjoy!!

 Lots of love,